 Elizabeth Warren confronted by Iowa dad over student loan plan, saying people paying for tuition would get 'screwed'

-An angry father confronted Sen. Elizabeth Warren those who responsibly saved to pay for student loans themselves would get “screwed” under her student debt cancellation plan.
+An angry father confronted Sen. Elizabeth Warren saying those who responsibly saved to pay for student loans themselves would get “screwed” under her student debt cancellation plan.

 "I just wanted to ask one question.
 My daughter is getting out of school.
 I've saved all my money.
 She doesn't have any student loans.
 Am I going to get my money back?" the father asked Warren in a photo line after a presidential campaign town hall in Grimes, Iowa on Monday.